Back

 What are NFC mobile payments?

-The most important thing to know is that your actual card number is never transmitted.
-Instead, a one-time token and encrypted data are exchanged, (aka: tokenization), so even if information were intercepted, it couldn’t be reused.
+NFC mobile payments are ), so even if information were intercepted, it couldn’t be reused.
 All NFC mobile payments also rely on built-in secure elements and tokenization, which means payment data is never exposed.

 In short: NFC makes checkout faster, simpler, and more secure.